 Sugar, Maurice, The Ford Hunger March.
 Meiklejohn Civil Liberties Institute, Berkeley, California, 1980.
 146 pages.
 Sugar was a famous labor lawyer in the 1930s.
 He would become the first general counsel for the United Auto Workers and would remain so until fired by Walter Reuther.
 This is his account of the Ford Hunger March of March 7, 1932, taken from his autobiographical notes and edited.
 There are lots of statistics and quotes that paint a picture of depression era.
 Four were killed in the march, probably by police from Detroit or Dearborn, but possibly by gunfire from Ford's "security" force of hoodlums.

 Texas AFL-CIO, "The Labor Story" 8 1/2 X 11 pamphlet of 47 pages.
 Starts with slavery days and goes up to about 1989 in Texas.
 It's so good that it's unbelievable that nobody takes credit for writing it.
+I think it might have been Hank Rabin of the Steelworkers, but I never found out.
 Interesting photos, but the printing process doesn't do them justice.
 I have some free copies (1/29/99).

 The strike call was forced on union leadership by militancy in the ranks, particularly from the low-skilled workers, who were often immigrants.
 They were the backbone of this great and militant event, but the company propaganda campaign of "un-Americanism" worked well against them and, particularly, against Foster.
 The author seems to have a lot more information from the companies than from the union, but it's a darned dramatic story from any point of view.
 At the end, though, the divided steelworkers went back to working 7-12's and company paternalism.